oracle/terraform-provider-oci/docs/core/images.md

 The following arguments are supported:

 * `compartment_id` - (Required) The OCID of the compartment containing the instance you want to use as the basis for the image.
 * `display_name` - (Optional) A user-friendly name for the image.
 It does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 You cannot use an Oracle-provided image name as a custom image name.
 Example: `My Oracle Linux image`
+* `image_source_details` - (Optional) Details for creating an image through import
+    * `source_type` - (Required) The source type for the image.
+Use objectStorageTuple when specifying the namespace, bucket name, and object name.
+Use objectStorageUri when specifying the Object Storage URL.
+Allowed values are: - `objectStorageTuple` - `objectStorageUri`
+    * `source_image_type` - (Optional) The format of the image to be imported.
+Exported Oracle images are QCOW2.
+Only monolithic images are supported.
+Allowed values are: - `QCOW2` - `VMDK`
+    * `source_uri` - (Required for objectStorageUri source_type) The Object Storage URL for the image.
+    * `bucket_name` - (Required for objectStorageTuple source_type) The Object Storage bucket for the image.
+    * `namespace_name` - (Required for objectStorageTuple source_type) The Object Storage namespace for the image.
+    * `object_name` - (Required for objectStorageTuple source_type) The Object Storage name for the image.
-* `instance_id` - (Optional) The OCID of the instance you want to use as the basis for the image.
+* `instance_id` - (Optional -- required when not specifying `image_source_details`) The OCID of the instance you want to use as the basis for the image.
 * `launch_mode` - (Optional) Specifies the configuration mode for launching virtual machine (VM) instances.
 The configuration modes are:
     * `NATIVE` - VM instances launch with iSCSI boot and VFIO devices.
 The default value for Oracle-provided images.
     * `EMULATED` - VM instances launch with emulated devices, such as the E1000 network driver and emulated SCSI disk controller.